VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do NYSE (Exchange Data & Tech) and World Bank Open Data (data.worldbank.org) both support?
+What's the difference between NYSE (Exchange Data & Tech) and World Bank Open Data (data.worldbank.org)?

-How can you access NYSE (Exchange Data & Tech) and World Bank Open Data (data.worldbank.org)?
+Is NYSE (Exchange Data & Tech) or World Bank Open Data (data.worldbank.org) free to use?

-Both NYSE (Exchange Data & Tech) and World Bank Open Data (data.worldbank.org) prioritize web or desktop access.
-Investors wanting a mobile-first workflow may need to rely on responsive web views.
+Do NYSE (Exchange Data & Tech) and World Bank Open Data (data.worldbank.org) have APIs?

-NYSE (Exchange Data & Tech) differentiates itself with Real-time proprietary feeds by venue: Integrated Feed (order-by-order), OpenBook Ultra and Aggregated (depth), BBO (top-of-book), Trades, and Order Imbalances., Multi-market consolidated feeds: NYSE BQT (best quotes & trades) and Pillar Depth (top 10 price levels across NYSE Group, Nasdaq, and Cboe)., and Historical TAQ datasets (end-of-day/T+1) with depth, top-of-book, and auction details.
-Daily TAQ spans all U.S. equities via CTA and UTP consolidated feeds., whereas World Bank Open Data (data.worldbank.org) stands out for Programmatic access to nearly 16,000 time-series indicators across 45+ databases, with many series spanning over 50 years., Indicators API requires no key and supports both JSON and XML responses with flexible query styles., and Query capacity includes up to 60 indicators per call, subject to URL length limits..
+Choose NYSE (Exchange Data & Tech) if you need Real-time proprietary feeds by venue: Integrated Feed (order-by-order), OpenBook Ultra and Aggregated (depth), BBO (top-of-book), Trades, Order Imbalances, and security-status messages., and Multi-market consolidated feeds: NYSE BQT (best quotes & trades) and Pillar Depth (top 10 price levels across NYSE Group, Nasdaq, and Cboe)..
+Go with World Bank Open Data (data.worldbank.org) if Programmatic access to nearly 16,000 time-series indicators across 45+ databases, with many series spanning over 50 years., and V2 Indicators API requires no key and supports both JSON and XML responses with flexible query styles. better fits how you invest.

 Curation & Accuracy